fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

 In Slack we had a dedicated "Production Issues" channel that was highly guarded and setup to always alert subscribers.

 **Alterting tip**: Make sure alerts are real and infrequent.
 Too many alerts quickly turn into noise that is ignored.

+# Want to learn more?

+Please reach out to me on [Twitter](https://twitter.com/fhilton), [LinkedIn](https://www.linkedin.com/in/floydhilton/) or contact me at [TacomaSoftware](http://www.tacomasoftware.com#contact) if you want more details about application monitoring.

 <!-- | Tool             | Server | Log   | Log Agg | APM   | RPM   | Metrics |